sarvesh237/controlOscilloscope/README.md

 # controlOscilloscope
 Control tektronix osciloscope with pyvisa in linux.
+Tested with tektronix 2014B and python 3.7.5
 # usage guidelines
 Replace line #7 with your device details as below :